miRTop/mirtop/docs/code_structure.md

 * mirtop/gff
   * __init.py__ wraps the convertion process to GFF3
   * __body.py__ `create` will create the line according GFF format established.
+    * `read_gff_line`: Inside a for loop to read line of the file.
+It'll return and structure key:value dictionary for each column.
   * __header.py__ generate header and read header section.
   * __check.py__ checks header and single lines to be valid according GFF format  (NOT IMPLEMENTED)
   * __stats.py__ GFF stats counting number of isomiR, their total and average expression